+What Brought About its Creation?
 When the economy collapsed in the sub-prime market meltdown in 2007, trillions of dollars worth of hard-earned money by middle class working people dissipated into thin air.
-This reduced their home equities funded by amortization payments through the years to zero leaving them poor, homeless and disillussioned.
+This reduced their home equities funded by amortization payments through the years to zero leaving them poor, homeless and disillusioned.
 This underscored the flaw of the current Fractional Reserve Banking System put in place by the Federal Reserve.
 It became too obvious that the financial institutions had been rigging the system.

-In its wake, in Nov 2, 2008, 6 weeks after the collapse of the Lehman Brothers, when every financial expert was in a paniced debate on how to save the banking system, a proposal was submitted by a "Satoshi Nakamoto" in an obscure online forum, introducing a new digital currency (Bitcoin) which would bypass the banks and governments and empower the people by essentially making them the banks themselves.
-This would radically change the financial landscape and could render the banks and all it's trillions of dollars they control, obsolete.
+In its wake, in Nov 2, 2008, 6 weeks after the collapse of the Lehman Brothers, when every financial expert was in a panicked debate on how to save the banking system, a proposal was submitted by a "Satoshi Nakamoto" in an obscure online forum, introducing a new digital currency (Bitcoin) which would bypass the banks and governments and empower the people by essentially making them the banks themselves.
+This would radically change the financial landscape and could render the banks and all its trillions of dollars they control, obsolete.

 Current Problems with Bitcoin Bitcoin is still far from perfect.
 It is evolving with the increasing number of people supporting it.
 Here are its greatest enemies:

-The jargon for Bitcoin creation is called 'Bitcoin mining' - a complicated process using computer systems to solve complex mathematical puzzles in order to earn a Bitcoin.
+How are Bitcoins Created?
+The jargon for Bitcoin creation is called 'Bitcoin mining' - a complicated process using computer systems to solve complex mathematical puzzles to earn a Bitcoin.
 These computers are massive and run 24/7 almost filling-up an entire floor.
-They consume a lot of electicity and generate a lot of heat.
+They consume a lot of electricity and generate a lot of heat.
 A Bitcoin mine could have problems in the following areas - the power supply, the internet, the computer themselves and electrical equipment.
-In order to be profitable, the computers should generate more Bitcoins than the cost of the power consumption.
+In order to be profitable, the computers should generate more Bitcoins than the cost of power consumption.

+How Many Bitcoins are There?
 According to Satoshi, only 21 million Bitcoins will be created, with him already taking ownership of 500,000 Bitcoins.
 As of 2015, 14 million have been created and in circulation.
 The last Bitcoins will be mined around 2140 - no more Bitcoins will be created after that time.
 The algorithm is such that if there are many Bitcoin miners, it will take longer to solve a Bitcoin puzzle.

 Block Chain All Bitcoin users are connected through a decentralized network and collectively use a public ledger called the Block Chain where all Bitcoin transactions are documented.
 Some say that Satoshi's ultimate legacy is not so much about Bitcoin itself but the development of the Block Chain.
-While it only monitors and records Bitcoin transaction globally, the ramification is profound and all-embracing.
+While it only monitors and records Bitcoin transactions globally, the ramification is profound and all-embracing.
 What if we create a Block Chain for everything we do as a civilization?
-A Block Chain with no leader but the collective members of those who participate on it, globally with a uniform standard.
+A Block Chain with no leader but the collective members of those who participate in it, globally with a uniform standard.
 Developing a global public database with all transactions or events we experience, complete with time stamp, value, location, etc. as a public utility, can completely revamp and reinvent the way we run society.

-The Bitcoin phenomenon is a looming threat to the establishment.
+The Big Boys The Bitcoin phenomenon is a looming threat to the establishment.
 However, Goldman Sachs, one of the major players in the financial world, was keen enough to go along with emergent trend by establishing a Bitcoin-focused investment firm, Pantera Capital.
 This makes a strong statement that the big players are already resigned to the fact that Bitcoin is big and that they can't stop it.

-Bitcoin accounts are free and anomymous.
+How to Create a Bitcoin Account Bitcoin accounts are free and anonymous.
 These accounts are called Bitcoin Wallet.

 Moreover, with Bitcoin's increasing popularity, the financial landscape, if not our entire society should be poised to see a shifting trend that will redefine the way things are done, this time with more empowerment to the people.